Our Team

 Director of Policy

-With a variety of experience in international multilateral organizations such as the United Nation’s Food and Agriculture Organization and World Food Program, the International Developmental Law Organization and the US Department of State, Chris has over three years of research and policy analysis experience.
 He has also held positions in academic institutions, local government administrations and NGOs, exposing him to a multitude of research topics and professional fields.
 He received his bachelor’s degree in political science with a focus on counterterrorism form Akron University and is currently in his first year of George Washington University’s Middle East Studies Master’s program, specializing in International Affairs and Development.
 Chris also speaks Arabic and Spanish at a conversational level.

 Saumaun Heiat